AREA ATTRACTIONS

 (609) 737-0623

-Washington’s army landed here at Washington Crossing State Park after their historic 1776 Christmas night crossing of the Delaware River.
-For hours, boats and ferries crisscrossed the river, carrying men, horses and cannons to the NJ side.
-That night, in the midst of a violent winter storm, Washington’s troops marched almost ten miles to Trenton.
+For hours, boats and ferries crisscrossed the Delaware River on Christmas 1776, carrying men, horses and cannons here to the NJ side.
+From here, in the midst of a violent winter storm, Washington’s troops marched almost ten miles to Trenton.
 Their victories there turned the course of the American Revolution.

 500 Mercer Rd, Princeton